ropensci-archive/roweb2/content/technotes/2020-04-30-code-highlighting/index.md

 This is a rather uninteresting toy example since we used randomly drawn line numbers to be highlighted, but you might find use cases for this.
 We used such an approach in the recent [blog post about Rclean](/blog/2020/04/21/rclean/), actually!

+#### Accessible emphasis

+When highlighting a line, its background will have a different colour than normal code.
+This colour also needs to not endanger the contrast between code and code background, so if your code highlighting is "dark mode", yellow highlighting is probably a bad idea.

 ### Conclusion